PixelsCamp/talks/the-backstory-of-app-connect_tiago-sousa.md

 Speaker Bio
 -----------

-I am passionate technologist that transforms ideas into working code.
+I am passionate technologist who transforms ideas into working code.
 Currently Platform Tech Lead at Talkdesk, where I have been for the last 5 years improving my craft and empowering others.
 Previously worked in electronic toll management systems at Brisa Inovação and a startup's founding team.

 Links
 -----